smitshah/Alcohol-Detector/Project/README.md

 I have also added 8051 file if any one want to do it using 8051.
 The name of the file is proj.asm

-The Gerber files of PCB are in pdf format, but you can also save it in .grb format by opening the project.
+The Gerber files of PCB are in pdf format, but you can also save it in .gbr format by opening the project.